35 Amazing Arthritis Facts & Stats You Didn’t Know

-22. Arthritis patients (especially RA patients) are 2 times more likely to experience depression.
+25. RA patients are 2 times more likely to experience depression.

-24. Arthritis prevalence and pain could be offset with the best CBD oil for arthritis if you know how to recognize the highest quality.
+27. Arthritis prevalence and pain could be offset with the best CBD oil for arthritis.

 (Healthy Moms Healthy Babies)

-First and foremost, it’s essential to buy CBD oil from companies that use organic hemp plants and extract the ingredients applying the butane-free methods.
-Additionally, for each product, the manufacturer should also have lab reports on its website, ensuring that it is a clean product of adequate potency.
+Nevertheless, you should know how to recognize top quality.
+First and foremost, it’s essential to buy CBD oil from companies that use organic hemp plants.
+Additionally, for each product, the manufacturer should also have third-party lab reports on its website, ensuring that it is a clean product of adequate potency.

-25. Interesting facts about arthritis and cannabis: there’s a spray containing both CBD and THC, Sativex, which provides pain relief for RA patients.
+28. Interesting facts about arthritis and cannabis: a spray containing both CBD and THC, Sativex, provides pain relief for RA patients.

 A plethora of cannabis studies are aimed at investigating the efficacy of cannabis-based products in terms of painkilling regarding Sativex — a sublingual spray containing both CBD and THC.